 Critical Determinations Make All the Difference

 Are the pants for a specific event or setting?
 What season are you going to use them in?
-Do they need to be a specific color?
-When you’re thinking about your next digital strategist role, there are also a number of things to think about.
+Do they need to be a certain style or match a specific color?
+Circumstances vary and details are critical.
+In the same fashion, details and circumstances are equally important in your next Digital Strategist role.

-If you’re an experienced digital strategist, you know that digital strategist roles can look very different from organization to organization, initiative to initiative, and project to project.
+If you’re an experienced Digital Strategist, then you know that these roles look very different from organization to organization.
+These roles also vary from initiative to initiative and project to project.
+Ask these three questions before you commit to your next Digital Strategist role:

 1. What critical conversations am I going to have, and with whom am I going to have those conversations?